Kavyasreekosinapalli/Kavyasreekosinapalli/README.md

-- 👋 Hi, I’m @Kavyasreekosinapalli
+👋 Hi, I’m @Kavyasreekosinapalli

-- 👀 I’m interested in ...
+👀 I’m interested in automation testing and enhancing software quality.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning advanced techniques in Selenium and TestNG.

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on innovative testing projects and frameworks.

-- 📫 How to reach me ...
+📫 How to reach me: Drop me a message here or via LinkedIn!

-- 😄 Pronouns: ...
+😄 Pronouns: She/her

-- ⚡ Fun fact: ...
+⚡ Fun fact: I love exploring new cuisines and cooking experiments!

 <!---
 Kavyasreekosinapalli/Kavyasreekosinapalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.